 2.219 Free Radical ― An unsaturated electrically neutral molecular fragment formed by homolytic fission of a covalent bond in which the resulting unpaired electron takes no part in bonding.

-2.220 Free Radical Polymerization ― An addition polymerization induced by the presence or formation of free radicals due to a peroxide initiator or light, radiation, etc ( see also polymerization ).
+2.220 Free Radical Polymerization ― An addition polymerization induced by the presence or formation of free radicals due to a peroxide initiator or light, radiation, etc ( see ‘polymerization’).

 2.221 Frosting ― The formation of translucent finely wrinkled surface on a film of oil or paint during drying, particularly when exposed to gas, fumes, etc. This defect is especially characteristic of paints and varnishes containing certain oils which have not received adequate heat treatment.

-2.222 Full Coat ― See ‘coat’.
+2.222 Full Coat ― See ‘coat’

-2.223 Full Gloss ― See ‘gloss’.
+2.223 Full Gloss ― See ‘gloss’

 2.224 Functionality ― Number of active group available for polymerization.